IMPORTANT FINDINGS IN BIO-AGRICULTURAL RESEARCH OFFER A SOLUTION TO THE IMPASSE BETWEEN DEVELOPED AND DEVELOPING NATIONS ON CLIMATE CHANGE

 more

-This solution offers many economic benefits for the world and its farmers
+This solution offers economic benefits for the world and its farmers

 more